Marc Kreydenweiss - Riesling Wiebelsberg Grand Cru 2021

 Wine rated (2025 guide) 97/100 (Extraordinary wine)

-The Wiebelsberg Grand Cru 2021 is deep, pure, and elegant on the nose, fascinating, intense, and layered, full of minerals and herbaceous or floral aromas such as woodruff, but characterized by ripe, concentrated yellow fruits.
-The full-bodied and rich palate is an elegant, dense and generous Riesling, very intense, well concentrated and even powerful, with a tight structure and a long and complex finish, finely tannic, full of minerals and salts.
+The 2021 Wiebelsberg Grand Cru is deep, pure, and elegant, with a fascinating, intense, and layered nose, full of minerality and herbaceous or floral aromas such as woodruff, yet characterized by its ripe and concentrated yellow fruit.
+The full-bodied and rich palate reveals an elegant, dense, and generous Riesling—very intense, well-concentrated, and even powerful—with a tight structure and a long, complex finish, finely tannic and full of minerality and salinity.
 It is still very young.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France